Sq00ky/Blog/_posts/2023-08-31-Backdooring-KeePass.md

 published: true

-date: '2022-08-31'
+date: '2022-08-30'

 ---

+Hey everyone!

-Hey everyone, welcome back to another blog post.
+Welcome back to another blog post.
 August is swiftly coming to a close and I really wanted to try to get one more post out before the month closes.
 I'm writing this on 8/30 for reference.
 No idea how long this is going to take, but we're going to run with it.

 For those of you who don't know, I'm now in an internal red team role, this let's me get extra creative as I know our environment really well, for reference, I've worked at the company for 3~ years now and I'm still finding fun and creative ways to bonk people.
 So - the other day I had my KeePass vault open and thought "Wow, if someone really wanted to, they could yoink my key right out of memory and have most of my passwords".
 Then I thought "how classic, dumping memory.
 I'm sure there'd be a more stealthy way".
 I'm sure there is, so that's what I'll be exploring in todays blog post.